croaky/blog/articles/cmd/mdembed.md

 2. Write a prompt for an LLM (Large Language Model), referencing other files, or subsets of files, in my project.
-3. Hit a key combo (`<Leader>+r`) to send the contents to an LLM and render the LLM's response in a visual split.
+3. Hit a key combo (`<Leader>+r`) to send the contents to an LLM and render the LLM's response in a vertical split.

 `mdembed` handles the Markdown parsing steps.
 [mods](https://github.com/charmbracelet/mods) handles the LLM steps: